jawa0/jakmt/README.md

 -
 To build jakmt, you'll need cmake.
 Running cmake generates the Makefile for your system, which you then build.

-Assuming that your in the jakmt repository directory:
+Assuming that you're in the jakmt repository directory:

 	mkdir build
 	cd build